Kobe-1416/SiteCollab/README.md

-# SiteCollab
+# Site Collab Failed
-Website for first client
+Website for first client, not yet created!
+_"But we push for other opportunities"_, by Kobe
+Stay Hard!!